HCL-TECH-SOFTWARE/commerce-PunchOut2Go-Integration/README.md

 # About the PunchOut2Go Integration Asset

 The integration of HCL Commerce with PunchOut2Go where HCL Commerce provides commerce functionality and PunchOut2Go provides two-way integration between an HCL Commerce store and hundreds of e-procurement and ERP platforms.
-With PunchOut2Go, B2B sellers can provide WebSphere punchout to their customers without the expense of manual integration.
+With PunchOut2Go, B2B sellers can provide HCL Commerce punchout to their customers without the expense of manual integration.

 **DISCLAIMER: This asset is being provided as-is to help accelerate your projects.
 As such, we are unable to provide official support for this asset.
 We have provided documentation as well as any needed code artifacts for your use.**